Dhana Dhanya Pushpa Bhara

-"Dhana Dhanya Pushpa Bhara" (ধনধান্য পুষ্প ভরা) is a Bengali language patriotic song composed by the Indian litterateur Dwijendra Lal Roy in 1905.
-The song was composed in the context of the First Partition of Bengal and the Swadeshi Movement.
-It is one of the most popular Bengali patriotic songs, both in Bangladesh and India.
+"Dhana Dhanya Pushpa Bhara" (ধনধান্য পুষ্প ভরা) is a Bengali language patriotic song composed by the Bengali litterateur Dwijendra Lal Roy in 1905.
+The song was composed in the context of the First Partition of Bengal.
+It was one of two songs, alongside “Amar Sonar Bangla,” proposed as Bangladesh's national anthem in 1972.

+It is one of the most popular Bengali patriotic songs, both in Bangladesh and West Bengal.

 Background

 The first partition of Bengal came to effect on 20 July 1905, where the British colonial government split the unified province of Bengal Presidency into two parts along communal lines–East Bengal and Assam having a majority of Muslims and West Bengal having a majority of Hindus.
 The event triggered a nationalist surge particularly among the Bengali Hindus, who claimed this move as politically motivated.
 Along with a host of others, songs such as this were meant to rekindle the unified spirit of Bengal and to raise public consciousness against the communal political divide.
-Dwijendra Lal Roy wrote the song during this time in 1905.
+Dwijendra Lal Roy wrote the song in Bengali language during this time in 1905.
 The song was later included on his play Shajahan in 1907.
+A transcription of the song in Sanskrit was made by his son Dilip Kumar Roy much later.